Merry Christmas Everyone!

 “Can you give us some examples?”

 After this we usually sit quietly for a fair bit as they stare at their paper but don’t write much of anything down.
-Often I’ll see the person who planned to leave looking at their partner’s list of bowl-marbles.
-“What if we’re having trouble doing this?
+Often I’ll see the person who is thinking of leaving, looking at their partner’s list of bowl-marbles.
+They sometimes say things like, “What if we’re having trouble doing this?
 What does that mean?”

 “It might mean you’re already with a person that’s a good match for you.”